The averaging period used for the following assessment was 1981-2010.

-The provisional UK mean temperature was 12.1 °C, which is 1.7 °C above the 1981-2010 long-term average, making it the second warmest May in a series from 1910 (behind 2008).
+The UK mean temperature was 12.1 °C, which is 1.8 °C above the 1981-2010 long-term average, making it the second warmest May in a series from 1910 (behind 2008).
 Mean maximum temperatures were generally about 2.5°C above normal in Scotland and Northern Ireland, but nearer 1.5°C above in the south, while mean minimum temperatures were between 1 and 2°C above average in all regions.
-Rainfall was above normal in Lincolnshire, East Anglia and south-eastern and central southern England, but mostly below normal elsewhere, substantially so in some parts, with 83% of average overall.
-Sunshine was 115% of average, and it was a very sunny May in Northern Ireland and western Scotland with excesses of over 50% in some places, but sunshine was close to average in East Anglia and southern England.
-For the UK as a whole it was the 10th sunniest May in a series from 1929.
+Rainfall was above normal in Lincolnshire, East Anglia and south-eastern and central southern England, but mostly below normal elsewhere, substantially so in some parts, with 82% of average overall.
+Sunshine was 112% of average, and it was a very sunny May in Northern Ireland and western Scotland with excesses of over 50% in some places, but sunshine was close to average in East Anglia and southern England.

 The UK monthly extremes were as follows: A maximum temperature of 29.4 °C was recorded at Lossiemouth (Morayshire) on the 26th.
 A minimum temperature of -5.1 °C was recorded at Shap (Cumbria) on the 9th.
-In the 24 hours ending at 0900 GMT on the 16th, 66.0 mm of rain fell at Capel Curig (Conwy).
+In the 24 hours ending at 0900 GMT on the 16th, 167.8 mm of rain fell at Ennerdale, Black Sail (Cumbria).
 A wind gust of 54 knots (62 mph) was recorded at Culdrose (Cornwall) on the 5th.

 Although the weather was largely quiet throughout the first two weeks of May, there were some localised weather impacts reported – localised flooding in Maesteg, south Wales on the 11th, and reports of a tornado causing damage in Stapleford, Nottinghamshire.
 The first organised rain for some time on the morning of the 15th prompted concerns over potential for surface water flooding in south-west Scotland, but no impacts were reported.